Question: Are there opportunities for carrying out independent research as part of the M.A. program?

 Question: When will the new M.S. in Statistics and Data Science become official?

-Answer: We don’t anticipate any problems and it should be an option for students entering Fall 2020 who were accepted into the M.A. program in Statistics.
+Answer: This is now an option for students entering Fall 2020 who were accepted into the M.A. program in Statistics.
 We will begin accepting formal applications in the next admissions cycle.